geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 ### Highlights

 - **[Company Update: Team in Hong Kong](#chenyu-000000)**: Most of the core team is working together from a new, large office in Hong Kong and invites contributors to visit.
-- **[Company Update: Tinybox Sales](#geohot-000113)**: Tinybox Pros with eight 5090s will be sold for $50,000 as "rack mountable workstations," and a Tinybox Red V2 is also planned.
+- **[Company Update: TinyBox Sales](#geohot-000113)**: TinyBox Pros with eight 5090s will be sold for $50,000 as "rack mountable workstations," and a TinyBox Red V2 is also planned.
 - **[Rangeify: Top Priority](#chenyu-000304)**: The company's top priority is upgrading the infrastructure with Rangeify to support more advanced features, which involves fixing numerous regressions and bugs.
 - **[Rangeify: SPEC=1](#chenyu-000457)**: A new `SPEC=1` check has been added to enforce that every created UOP follows a strict specification, which will help simplify the IR after the old stack is deleted.
 - **[Rangeify: Bug Fixes](#chenyu-000646)**: The team has fixed several bugs exposed by Rangeify, including `rand` in JIT affecting MNIST accuracy and a silent transpose error in GPT-2 weights.